-It’s hardwired in us.
-We exit when suddenly things become uncomfortable.
-In school, I remember how we bow our heads in unison when suddenly the teacher asks us to solve something on the board.
-I was guilty of it.
+It’s hardwired in us: We exit when suddenly things become uncomfortable.
+In school, I remember how we cower in unison when suddenly the teacher asks to solve something on the board.

-Planking for 30 seconds with 3 replications has been my norm.
-I love it and believe that level is acceptable for toning for a small woman like me with a small physique.
+Planking for 30 seconds with three rounds has been my norm.
+I can stop from there because that level, I believe, is acceptable for toning my small physique.

 One afternoon, however, something in me shifted.

 Positioning myself back to planking, I slowly counted to 30.
-Now breathing hard while waiting for the celebratory threshold, I allowed my body to react.
+Breathing hard, then passing the celebratory threshold, I allowed my body to react.
 How hard can it be?
-Unpleasant comes in; I started to shake.
+I started to shake.
 I waited and sat with the pain in my arms, torso and legs.
-Aside from a possible injury, I realized, pain was a good indicator of stretching yourself to a new limit.
+Aside from a possible injury, I realized, pain was a good indicator of having reached a new limit.